bitnami/charts/bitnami/postgresql-ha/README.md

 - Replacing `bitnami/postgresql` with `bitnami/postgresql-repmgr` which includes and configures [repmgr](https://repmgr.org/).
 Repmgr ensures standby nodes assume the primary role when the primary node is unhealthy.

 Bitnami charts can be used with [Kubeapps](https://kubeapps.dev/) for deployment and management of Helm Charts in clusters.

-Looking to use PostgreSQL HA in production?
-Try [VMware Tanzu Application Catalog](https://bitnami.com/enterprise), the enterprise edition of Bitnami Application Catalog.

 ## Prerequisites